Illegal Re-Entry After Deportation

 This country was built by immigrants, but today's political and legal systems work against them, setting up roadblocks and barriers to entry.
-Many would-be immigrants get deported, some of them torn away from their family members who live here in the U.S. The stakes get even higher after you've been deported but come back into the country, which is
+Many would-be immigrants get deported, some of them torn away from family members who live in the U.S. The stakes get even higher after you've been deported but come back into the country, which is called illegal re-entry.
 Illegal re-entry is a crime, and a conviction could mean serious prison federal crime case, not just one.
-You get an experienced legal team to defend you.
+You get an experienced team to defend you.
 That's contact us online